he-mans/data_structures/README.md

 # data_structures
-implementation of some basic data structures in java and c
+implementation of some basic data structures in java ,c and python

 clac.java
 -